Embracing dumbness

 Dumbness as a simplifier

-When I don’t want to do something I act like I’m dumb and I ask for help.
+When I don’t want to do something I act like I’m stupid and I ask for help.

 And after saying it with a completely straight face we both burst out laughing.
 She, with tears of laughter in her eyes, told me that she wasn’t joking.
-“I’ve been doing this all my life and it has always worked.” she explained me.
-You have probably heard similar advice from other people (e.g.: Willingness to look stupid by Dan Luu, How To Understand Things by Nabeel S. Qureshi, or Don’t be Afraid to be wrong among many others) where they argue that you don’t have to worry about looking dumb and ask questions until you fully understand everything about the topic in question.
+“I’ve been doing this all my life and it has always worked,” she explained to me.
+You have probably heard similar advice from other people (e.g.: Willingness to look stupid by Dan Luu, How To Understand Things by Nabeel S. Qureshi, or Don’t be Afraid to be wrong among many others) where they argue that you don’t have to worry about looking dumb and should ask questions until you fully understand everything about the subject in question.
 But she meant a completely different thing, the advice was in the opposite direction.
-The recommendation is to look dumb to avoid learning about something you are not interested in.
+Her recommendation was to actively look stupid to avoid learning about things you are not interested in.
 It’s saying “I don’t care about this and I don’t want to care”.
-If you don’t want to do something make another person do it for you, and playing like you’re dumb it’s a great way of doing so.
+If you don’t want to do something, make another person do it for you, and playing like you’re dumb it’s a great way of doing so.
 For example, every time she needs to withdraw money from her account she goes to the banker and says something like “Look, I’m an old woman, I barely can see, and I don’t understand how this works.
 Can you give me money from my account?”.
 The point is she isn’t interested in learning how the ATM works, and she doesn’t want the banker to explain how it works.
-She only wants her money, and making herself look dumb is the easiest and quickest way to do so.
+She only wants her money, and making herself look unaware is the easiest and quickest way to do so.

 The first thought I had was that this approach is only useful for old people, or for people that is not interested in learning new skills, and I don’t consider myself in any of these groups.
 But she has been doing this all her life, not only now that she’s older, and it’s clear she isn’t the kind of person who lacks curiosity.
 So what are the benefits of this approach?
 What am I missing?
 Here I’ve compiled a list of benefits you get from making yourself dumb about things you don’t want to know about.